 On the northern end of St Augustine Beach, St. Johns County Ocean and Fishing Pier is a popular meeting point for residents.
 The wooden pier is steps from the A1A coastal highway and juts out into the Atlantic with elegance.
 It’s been at the forefront of local life since the 1930s, quickly finding a place in the hearts of residents and visitors alike.

 Over the course of the 20th century, St. Johns County Ocean and Fishing Pier received numerous upgrades without losing the charm that first captured the spirit of St. Augustine.
 Today, you can walk the length of the 400-foot pier for a small fee.
 It’s even wheelchair accessible.
-Along the way, the coastline moves into the distance providing you with beautiful views back towards St. Augustine Beach.
+Along the way, the coastline moves into the distance providing you with beautiful views back toward St. Augustine Beach.

 Those with a rod, bait, and tackle can cast a line from along the pier.
 You’ll find up-to-date tied information along with gear, ice, and refreshments at the pier’s concession stand.